mre/endler.dev/content/2021/history/index.md

 I found [add-zsh-hook](https://zsh.sourceforge.io/Doc/Release/User-Contributions.html)
 and a usage example in [atuin's source code](https://github.com/ellie/atuin/blob/main/src/shell/atuin.zsh).

-I might not fully comprehend all of that is written here, but I'm a man of action, and I can take a solid piece of work and strip it down to its bare minimum for my own enjoyment.
+I might not fully comprehend all of that is written there, but I'm a man of action, and I can take a solid piece of work and tear it apart.

 It's not much, but here's what I got: